jerryzhenleicai/django-rtf/README.rst

 Demo App
 ========

-A demontration app is included under the demo directory, together with a SQLite3 database containing George Washington's resume in rich text, simply go under the ``demo`` directory and type ``python manage.py runserver`` to run the demo application.
+A demontration app is included under the demo directory, together with a SQLite3 database containing George Washington's biography in rich text, simply go under the ``demo`` directory and type ``python manage.py runserver`` to run the demo application.

 Usage